goggle/plugin.video.srfplaytv/README.md

 ## Features
  - [x] Overview over all the shows.
  - [x] Manage a list of your favourite SRF shows and get a list of your recently aired favourite shows.
- - [x] List and play segments for shows (if available), so that you don't have to watch the whole episode if you are only interested in a specific section.
+ - [x] List and play segments for shows (if available), so you don't have to watch the whole episode if you are only interested in a specific section.
- - [x] List newest and most clicked shows by topic.
+ - [x] Various lists: Newest and most clicked shows by topic (e.g. News, Documentaries, etc.), trending shows, soon offline shows, shows by date.
- - [x] List trending shows.
- - [x] List shows that will soon be offline.
- - [x] List shows by date.
  - [x] Choose between SD and HD quality.
  - [x] Subtitle support.
  - [ ] Livestreams that are exclusively broadcasted on SRF.ch (will be available in 1.0.0 release).